Series of costly losses in 2023 contributed to Just for Laughs insolvency: report

 Posted March 16, 2024 3:51 pm.

-MONTREAL — A report filed in Quebec Superior Court details the reasons behind the financial troubles that led the parent company of the Just for Laughs comedy festivals to cancel its flagship event and seek protection from its creditors.
+The report dated Thursday from insolvency trustee PwC, formerly known as PricewaterhouseCoopers, lists the circumstances that left Groupe Juste pour rire inc. unable to pay its debts.

+The company announced earlier this month that it would cancel its flagship Montreal comedy festival this year and seek protection from its creditors.
+It also cancelled Just for Laughs Toronto.

-The Thursday court filing from an insolvency trustee shows Groupe Juste pour rire inc. posted a net loss of more $7.9 million in the first 10 months of 2023.
+The court filing shows Groupe Juste pour rire booked a net loss of more than $7.9 million in the first 10 months of 2023.
+A series of expensive endeavours contributed to the situation.

-Among the factors the trustee says tanked its revenue was a March comedy festival in London that led to a loss of around $800,000 after ticket sales fell short of expectations.

-Groupe Juste pour rire also lost about $2 million on the 2023 edition of the Montreal Just for Laughs festival, which the trustee says the company knowingly staged at a loss in an attempt to match the scale of the one held before the COVID-19 pandemic.
+A March 2023 comedy festival in London led to a loss of around $800,000 after ticket sales fell short of expectations.
+In response to sponsor dissatisfaction with the 2022 edition of Montreal Just for Laughs, Groupe Juste pour rire also knowingly staged the 2023 festival at a loss that would ultimately total around $2 million as it attempted to match the scale of the event before the COVID-19 pandemic, the trustee said.

+The report also said Groupe Juste pour rire was also dogged by several disadvantages.
+Bans on live events during the pandemic had a “serious negative impact,” the trustee explained.
+The company cited post-pandemic inflation and associated “unprecedented financial strains” earlier this month as other lasting challenges.

+Changes to YouTube and Facebook video monetization rules favouring short videos akin to TikTok reels also led to a reduction in revenue from the group’s mostly longer-form content, the filing said.

-The trustee says changes to YouTube and Facebook video monetization rules, and the TVA Groupe’s decision not to purchase the 24th season of the company’s prank comedy television show “Gags,” also reduced revenue.
+Finally, the TVA Groupe’s decision not to purchase the 24th season of the company’s prank comedy television show “Gags” deprived it of licensing revenue that the trustee says previously totalled $550,000.

+A spokesperson for Groupe Juste pour rire declined to comment on the court filing.
+The company said in a March 5 news release that it would undergo a restructuring process to improve its financial health and hoped for a return of the Montreal and Toronto Just for Laughs festivals in 2025.

 This report by The Canadian Press was first published March 16, 2024.